jinyiliu/gitskills/README.md

 # gitskill
-creating a new branch is very quick
+creating a new branch is very quick & simple